-If you make your own dog food, get the advice of your vet for recipes that are "complete and balanced."
+If you make your own dog food, use recipes created by nutritionists to be "complete and balanced."

-Proteins.
-Body tissues are made up of proteins.
+Proteins: Body tissues are made of proteins.
 Your dog's body makes only 13 of the 23 amino acids that are the building blocks of proteins.
-The other 10 have to come from meat and plants.
+The other 10 have to come from food.

 Your dog's body can't make enough essential fatty acids on its own, so he needs to eat food that has them.

-Carbohydrates come from plants.
-When your dog eats grains and vegetables, he gets:
+Carbohydrates: Carbs come from plants.
+When your dog eats grains and vegetables, they get:

 Carbs power the tissues in your dog's body.
 They also help keep your dog's intestines healthy.

-Your dog can get all the vitamins and minerals he needs in "complete and balanced" dog food, including:
+Your dog can get all the vitamins and minerals he needs in "balanced" dog food, including:

 Dogs don't have to have vitamin C in their food because their bodies make it.

-Water.
-Even if a dog loses all of his body fat and half his protein, he can survive.
-But water is so important that he could die if he loses only one-tenth of the water in his body.
+Water: Even if a dog loses all of his body fat and half his protein, he can survive.
+But water is so important that he could die if he loses only 10% of the water in his body.
 Water makes up more than half of an adult dog's body weight.

 Although canned dog food may have a lot of water in it, it's not enough for your dog.
-Make sure your pal always has fresh, clean water available.
+Make sure your dog always has fresh, clean water available.